x-vin/covidcures/docs/src/naturopathic.md

    - 100 % of the patients were relieved of all the symptoms.
    - 75 % of the patients tested negative for Covid-19.

 The Director General of Poilice of Indore, Sri Hari Narayan Chari Mishra, found similar outcomes with adopting the Three Step Flu Diet with the policemen of Indore, being able to reverse Covid-19 in 3-5 days.
-His personal coverage of the outcome in the leading newspaper of Indore, the Dainik Bhaskar, is testimony of his work."
+His personal coverage of the outcome in the leading newspaper of Indore, the Dainik Bhaskar, is testimony of his work.

 ### Significant side effects:
 It has been observed that sometimes patients experience loose motion or diarrhoea while following the Three Step Flu Diet.
 If this happens more than 6-7 times, the patient should completely stop the citrus fruit juice in the Three Step Flu Diet, and consume only coconut water until the loose motion stops.